brangerbriz/machine-learning-docs/markdown/twitterbot-part-2-model-training-and-iteration.md

 # because we're using a generator to lazy load training data from disk, we
 # don't know the full size of an epoch without actually iterating through the
 # entire generator.
-Function iterates through it's generator argument for the
+This function iterates through its generator argument for
-# entire first epoch of data, counting the number of steps it takes to do so.
+# the entire first epoch of data, counting the number of steps it takes to do
+# so.
 def get_num_steps_per_epoch(generator):
     num_steps = 0
     while True: